reviews

 Les Glaneurs et la glaneuse (The Gleaners and I) (2000) Agnès Varda

-Beautiful, eclectic and essentially conscientious.
+Beautiful, eclectic and thought-provoking.
 This is a really great example of first-person filmmaking, as Varda explores her own aging as she explores the ways that gleaning (ie. taking what ever is left behind or discarded) has changed from the rural setting to the contemporary urban setting.
-I made Dumpster Divers just before seeing this film, so I love the fact that there was a common wavelength happening.

 Shape of the Moon (2004) Leonard Retel Helmrich